TheScienceDemon/SCP-BD/README.md

 **Based on SCP: Containment Breach**

 Most of the models are from SCP: Containment Breach

-Most of the Textures are from SCP: Terror Hunt
+Most of the textures are from SCP: Terror Hunt